deploysteps/core/README.md

 Create a list of servers you want to manage.
 Each server object should contain the following properties:

+- `name`: A friendly name to use for logging.
 - `host`: The server's IP address or hostname.
 - `port`: The server's SSH port.
 - `username`: The username used to connect to the server.